Universe Docs

 What is Ethereum?

-Ethereum is a open-source, globally decentralized blockchain that provides a public ledger to validate and record transactions.
+Ethereum is a open-source, globally that provides a public ledger to validate and record transactions.
 A distributed network of computers (known as nodes) running software function like a global computer that enables developers to create their own crypto tokens and to build Dapps (decentralized applications).
 Smart contracts are programs that run exactly as programmed without the possibility of downtime or third-party interference.
-Since there are computational costs to execute operations on the Ethereum network, each Ethereum transaction requires a fee known as ‘gas’ that is paid for in ether (ETH), the native cryptocurrency of Ethereum.
+Since there are computational costs to execute operations on the Ethereum network, each Ethereum transaction requires a fee known as ‘’ that is paid for in ether (), the native cryptocurrency of Ethereum.

 Interacting with Ethereum/Blockchains